How do I apply?

 Only documents provided by the institution that awarded the degree will be considered official.
 Academic records certified by notary publics are not official.

-For your convenience, you can upload transcripts within the online application to expedite the review of your application.
+For your convenience, we offer the ability to upload transcripts within the online application allowing you to expedite the review of your application.
 This transcript will be considered unofficial.
-Our admissions committee is able to make a decision based upon your submission of an electronic transcript(s).
-When submitting transcripts online upload both the front and back of the document.
+Our admissions committee is able to make a decision based upon your submission of an electronic unofficial transcript(s).
+When submitting transcripts online upload the front and back of the transcript.

-Submit three recommendation letters written by faculty members and/or professional colleagues who are in a position to judge your potential for success in the doctoral program, your aptitude for research, and your capacity to contribute to your chosen profession.
+Submit three recommendation letters written by faculty members and/or professional colleagues who are in a position to judge your potential for success in the doctoral program, your aptitude for research, and your capacity to make a contribution to your chosen profession.
 If you were recently a student, faculty members are appropriate.
-Friends and family members are not appropriate recommenders.
+Personal friends and family members are not appropriate recommenders.

 Ask your recommenders to submit their letters online.
-Register your recommenders for online submission when you apply online.
+You’ll enter the information for your recommenders when you submit your application.

 Applicants whose native language is not English must demonstrate English proficiency and are required to provide official score reports for the following:

-Applicants who have earned or will earn a bachelor's or master's degree are exempt from taking an English proficiency examination if they meet one of the following criteria:
+Applicants who have earned or will earn a Bachelor's or Master's degree are exempt from taking an English proficiency examination if one of the following criteria is met:

 - You are a native speaker of English.

-- You completed all of your graduate education and earned a graduate degree at an institution where all classes are taught exclusively in English.
+- You completed or will complete all of your graduate education and earned a graduate degree at an institution where all classes are taught exclusively in English.